SEND Information Report 2022/23

 Encourage parents/carers to visit a variety of schools, to ensure a balanced perspective.

-Through conversations with teachers, mentors, students and parents/carers when students are in Year 10 and Year 11.
+Through conversations with teachers, tutors, House Leaders, students and parents/carers when students are in Year 10 and Year 11.

-With adviser support to ensure all students with SEND have guidance and support in appropriate provision post 16.
+Close liaison with our in-school careers expert to ensure all students with SEND have guidance and support in appropriate guidance moving on to the next stage.

-Work experience (one week at the end of Year 10 for all Year 10 students; more extended placements for carefully selected students based on their needs in preparation for adult and working life).
+Work experience (one week at the end of Year 10 for all Year 10 students; more extended placements for carefully selected students based on their needs in preparation for adulthood and working life).

 By focusing on outcomes that represent students' ambitions for education, training and adult life.